What Are Asthma Flare-Ups?

 Asthma is a disease of the breathing tubes that deliver air in and out of the lungs.
-When someone has asthma, these airways (also called bronchial tubes and bronchioles) might be slightly inflamed or swollen, even when the person seems to be breathing fine.
+When someone has asthma, these airways (also called bronchial tubes) might be slightly inflamed or swollen, even when the person seems to be breathing fine.

 During a flare-up:

-- The gets worse.
+- The inflammation gets worse.
 Sticky mucus clogs the airways and their walls get more swollen.

 - The muscles around the airways get tight, further narrowing them (this is called bronchoconstriction).